antonioribeiro/google2fa/readme.md

 ## Google Authenticator secret key compatibility

-To be compatible with Google Authenticator, your secret key length must be at least 8 chars and be a power of 2: 8, 16, 32, 64...
+To be compatible with Google Authenticator, your (converted to base 32) secret key length must be at least 8 chars and be a power of 2: 8, 16, 32, 64...

 So, to prevent errors, you can do something like this while generating it: